 Just collected the keys to your new house?
 Buying a house is most likely the largest purchase in your life.
-After getting the keys, you’ll want to renovate it to make it your dream home.
-But before you can renovate it, you’ll need to ensure that you have enough money for it.
-In this article, we’ll discuss the popular types of home renovations in Singapore, the costs, and financing options including personal loans to build your dream home.
+After getting the keys, you’ll want to renovate it to turn it into your dream home.
+In this article, we look at renovation costs, what affects it, as well as financing options like a renovation loan and personal loan in Singapore.

-How Much Does Home Renovation Cost In Singapore?
+How Much Does Home Renovation In Singapore Cost?

 To make their homes look as good as possible, couples in Singapore spend an average of S$50,000 to S$60,000 on home renovations.
 This is also the average price of renovating a 4-room HDB flat.